 Why your Emails keep going to Spam (and how to stop it)

 “Oh, I’m sorry I didn’t receive the email” is surely the 21st century equivalent of, “the cheque’s in the post” when it comes to common excuses.
 In reality, many people who do give this excuse may well be telling the truth as once again an important email has been caught in their email client’s spam filter.
+It’s something that our IT helpdesk deal with all the time.

 This can be frustrating for individuals whether the message was personal or business.
 For marketers, it can mean lost sales.